-Invented back in 1956, the original shipping container was initially meant for transporting dry cargo, otherwise known as general cargo.
+Back in 1956, the original shipping container was initially meant for transporting dry cargo only, otherwise known as general cargo.

 In just a few years after its invention, the cargo container had become a huge success as it was able to reduce shipping times (by hastening the process of loading and offloading cargo) and improve space utilisation in ships and ports.

-This shortcoming forced engineers to go back to the drawing board creating the first reefer or refrigerated container in the 60’s.
+This shortcoming forced engineers to go back to the drawing board creating the first refrigerated container (reefer) in the 60’s.
 And as with every new technology, the first reefers were quite rudimentary.
-So much that they weren’t referred to as refrigerated containers but rather as insulated containers.
+So much that they weren’t referred to as refrigerated containers, but rather as insulated containers.

 Both types of reefers (porthole and integrated) keep the goods inside them cool by circulating cool air.
 Cold air is pumped at the bottom of the unit circulating over and through the items before exiting the container through another opening at the top of the unit back to the refrigeration system.
 As mentioned earlier, the refrigeration system of porthole containers is not integrated into the container.

 To enhance air circulation inside the container for increased efficiency, the floor of a reefer is grated and the walls have a corrugated design.

 Integrated reefers feature a refrigeration mechanism that is either self-powered (using fuel run gen sets) or powered by external power points on quays, ships and landing bases.